Crilum/update/.github/ISSUE_TEMPLATE/add-a-package-manager.md

 ---
 name: Add a package manager
-about: If you have a package manager you would like to add, or have added, this is the right template for you.
+about: If you have a package manager you would like to add, or get added, this is the right template for you.
 title: ''
 labels: package manager request